-Currently families in the community throw organic trash (mainly food waste like potato peels, fruit rinds, etc) directly into their fields to use as “fertilizer” and all other trash, including potentially toxic plastic material, is burned in small piles.
+Currently, families in the community throw organic trash (mainly food waste like potato peels, fruit rinds, etc) directly into their fields to use as “fertilizer” and all other trash, including potentially toxic plastic material, is burned in small piles.
 The smoke is acrid and potentially carcinogenic and the open unattended flames pose a fire risk.

-The community is located on a steep sloping mountainside overhanging the Tacabamba river and has a five month rainy season, so there is a lot off runoff that directly enters the water source.
+The community is located on a steep sloping mountainside overhanging the Tacabamba river and has a five-month rainy season, so there is a lot off runoff that directly enters the water source.
 Solugan is very close to a lovely waterfall which is a popular local tourist attraction, but the river is full of trash and looks pretty bad.
 In addition, the sewage from neighboring urban centers is dumped directly into the river without any kind of treatment.
-It is widely known fact that it is not healthy to bathe or wash clothes in the water, and there are many signs posted along the bank saying “Danger, contaminated waters.”
+It is a widely known fact that it is not healthy to bathe or wash clothes in the water, and there are many signs posted along the bank saying “Danger, contaminated waters.”

 This project is to construct 64 individual trash pits for use by families to collect inorganic trash, such as the ubiquitous plastic wrappers and other typical household waste.